t-d-k/LibreCrypt/docs/FAQ.md

 However, it is not generally recommended that you simply **walk away from your computer while you have volumes mounted** - if anyone can come along and attempt to launch the above attack, THEY CAN SIMPLY READ THE CONTENTS OF YOUR ENCRYPTED VOLUME DIRECTLY ANYWAY!

-If you dismount your volumes after using them, the DoxBox driver overwrites all sensitive data (key information, etc) that it holds before releasing it - which should prevent the above attack.
+If you dismount your volumes after using them, the LibreCrypt driver overwrites all sensitive data (key information, etc) that it holds before releasing it - which should prevent the above attack.

 If you suddenly press your computer's power off button or reset it (i.e. using the physical "power off" button on the front of its case) **while a volume is  mounted**, then an attacker could theoretically dump out your encryption keys using this attack.
 Please note that: